Snap Fits

 Clip snaps during assembly

-Fix: Lengthen the arm, add a larger root fillet, reduce required deflection with a better lead-in, add a hard stop, or switch from PLA to PETG/ABS/ASA
+Fix: Make the arm longer and slimmer, add a bigger root fillet, reduce required deflection with a better lead-in, add a hard stop, or move from PLA to PETG/ABS/ASA.

 Clip won’t latch (no click)

-Likely cause: Too much clearance, hook bite too small, or warping/elephant’s foot preventing full travel
+Likely cause: Clearance is too large, the hook bite is too small, or warp/elephant’s foot blocks full travel.

-Fix: Increase engagement by 0.1–0.2 mm, reduce clearance slightly, add alignment features, and remove elephant’s foot (tune first layer or add a chamfer)
+Fix: Increase bite by 0.1–0.2 mm, reduce clearance slightly, add alignment features, and remove elephant’s foot (tune first layer or add a chamfer).

 Latch works once then weakens

-Likely cause: Creep or plastic deformation from high strain or constant load
+Likely cause: The clip is creeping or permanently deforming from high strain or constant load.

-Fix: Reduce required deflection, add a hard stop, make the arm slightly thicker while also making it longer, or choose a tougher material
+Fix: Reduce deflection, add a hard stop, make the arm longer (and only slightly thicker if needed), or switch to a tougher material.

 Hard to assemble but holds well

-Likely cause: Entry ramp too steep, friction too high, or surface roughness/stringing on the hook
+Likely cause: The entry ramp is too steep, friction is high, or surface roughness/stringing is catching on the hook.

-Fix: Shallow the lead-in ramp, add a small chamfer on the mating edge, clean strings, and confirm clearance with a test coupon
+Fix: Make the lead-in ramp shallower, add a small chamfer on the mating edge, clean up strings, and verify clearance with a test coupon.

 Retention fails by peeling at the base

-Likely cause: Load path pulls layers apart at the clip root (delamination)
+Likely cause: The load path is peeling layers at the clip root (delamination).

-Fix: Re-orient the print, redesign so layers are in shear/compression, or add a mechanical backer rib behind the clip base
+Fix: Re-orient the print, redesign so layers take shear/compression, or add a backer rib behind the clip base.